Cohen said to be providing new information to feds

 “Imaad [Zuberi] did not pursue Cohen; it was the other way around," Rabinowitz said.
 "And their would-be relationship fell apart when Zuberi didn’t sign the contract, not when Cohen didn’t cash the check.
 And how could he?
 They didn’t have a deal.”

-Cohen, who pleaded guilty on charges related to tax evasion and campaign finance fraud, faces three years in prison and is expected to be sentenced May 6.
+Cohen, who pleaded guilty on charges related to tax evasion and campaign finance fraud, faces a three-year sentence and is expected to report to prison May 6.

 Cohen pleaded guilty in August 2108 to the charges brought by federal prosecutors in New York — six counts related to his personal finances and two related to campaign finance violations involving hush money payments to two women who said they had affairs with Trump.